numpy/numpy/doc/source/reference/ufuncs.rst

 .. warning::

-    A reduce-like operation on an array with a data type that has range "too small "to handle the result will silently wrap.
-You should use dtype to increase the data type over which reduction takes place.
+    A reduce-like operation on an array with a data-type that has a range "too small" to handle the result will silently wrap.
+One should use `dtype` to increase the size of the data-type over which reduction takes place.

 Available ufuncs